lemiskutswa/Javascript-Udemy-Course/basics-01-starting-project/README.md

 #Functions
 Functions that work without any input do not require a parameter.
+When JS sees your function, it doesn't get executed immediately, it stores it in memory waiting for the function call.